 The Bloomberg Barclays Global Aggregate Index is one of the most followed benchmarks for global fixed income investors.
 Its current construction highlights the risks that investors may be exposing themselves to and this has led many to question the potential for “rewardless risk” over the near to medium term.

-It is the rise in duration of this index - as evidenced Figure 3 - that is particularly important to note.
+It is the rise in duration of this index - as evidenced by Figure 1 - that is particularly important to note.
 This longer duration increases both the sensitivity of the index to future rises in rates and the likelihood of capital erosion.

 Source: Bloomberg Barclays Global Aggregate Index, data as of Nov 17